fys4220/fys4220.github.io/fys4220-jbook/part-project/project_nios2.md

 Component editor.
 Specify component information.
 ```

 Change to the *Files* tab and and click the *Add File...* button under the first section *Synthesis Files*.
-Navigate to the *hdl* directory and add your UART source files as shown in
+Navigate to the *hdl* directory and add your all your UART source files as shown in
 {numref}`fig:project-component-files`.

 ```{figure} ../images/project_component_files.png
 ---